Remote Entanglement in Lattice Surgery: To Distill, or Not to Distill: Introduction

-However, whether this regime is practically accessible depends on concrete operational constraints.
-Prior studies of modular and distributed architectures often model inter-node links as effective logical channels with fixed rate and error parameters.
+However, whether this regime is practically accessible depends on implementation constraints.
+Prior studies of modular and distributed architectures often model inter-processor links as effective channels with fixed rate and error parameters.
 This simple assumption hides a fundamental conflict that entanglement between modules is generated probabilistically and must be consumed within well-defined operational windows set by QEC cycles.
 Under these constraints, the feasibility of distributed surface-code operations depends sensitively on how many raw Bell pairs are required per remote lattice surgery measurement, how their fidelity evolves during buffering and use, and how many logical patches and communication resources can be hosted within each processor, etc. These constraints become particularly strict in regimes that seek to avoid entanglement distillation, where raw Bell pairs are consumed directly without intermediate purification.

 In this work, we establish the intrinsic crossover boundary that determines where distillation-free and distillation-assisted architectures are respectively favorable.
 Strict physical trade-offs among Bell-pair consumption, Bell-pair fidelity, and local processor size dictate this boundary.
-By mapping out these boundaries, we provide quantitative guidance for designing modular surface-code architectures that balance hardware complexity against achievable logical performance.
-Within the distillation-free parameter regimes identified here, directly consuming raw Bell pairs reduces communication-qubit overhead while preserving the logical connectivity required for lattice surgery.
-These results clarify when each approach is viable in distributed surface-code architectures and highlight the key trade-offs that must be considered in the co-design of photonic interconnects and fault-tolerant logical layouts.
+By highlighting the key trade-offs in the co-design of photonic interconnects and fault-tolerant logical layouts, these results provide quantitative guidance for designing modular surface-code architectures.